atulsc2010/CodeChallenge/README.md

 # Nine Coding Challenge
-Repo for coding challenge from Nine.
-The API solution is built as per the requirements specified in the coding challege http://codingchallenge.nine.com.au/
+Repo for coding challenge.
+The API solution is built as per the requirements specified in the coding challege

 > This API is executed by sending POST request to https://myservice.altocumulus.it